TidierOrg/TidierVest.jl/readme.md

 # Harbest.jl
 ## The best way to scrape the internet
 This library combines HTTP, Gumbo and Cascadia for a more simpler way to scrape information.

+Early version.
 Based on rvest from R.

 ## Functions